kunansy/ReadingTracker/README.md

 The user can search a note with Manticoresearch.
 ![Notes](docs/notes.png)

-One should:
+You should:
-* Create little notes with one idea per note.
+* Create small notes with one idea in each note.
-* Add _tags_ that helps to link some ideas into theme groups: `#health`, `#history`, `#linguistics` etc.
+* Add _tags_ that helps to link some ideas into topic groups: `#health`, `#history`, `#linguistics` etc.
-* Add _links_ that help to link notes together using [Zettelkasten method](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125).
+* Add _links_ to help connect notes together using [Zettelkasten method](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125).
-* Every note should be linked with another one directly having a link to it: `[[c2ed0ac7-fe4f-4a23-a00c-8f61d16398ea]]`
+* Each note should be linked to note that has a direct link to it: `[[c2ed0ac7-fe4f-4a23-a00c-8f61d16398ea]]`

 ## System
 Here there are reading graphic, backuping and restoring from the Google Drive.